guptaksht10/tnp-share-app/README.md

 - password: admin

 ## Overview
-This is a frontend application built for the Training & Placement Department's secure data sharing system.
+This is a frontend application built that secure data sharing system.
 It allows administrators to generate token-based shareable links that display selected student data in a public, read-only view.

 ## Area	Strategy / Tool
 - Auth (admin only)	-> localStorage, signIn()